 - Countries associated with the Schengen Area (Liechtenstein, Norway, Iceland, and Switzerland);

 - The United Kingdom;

-If your country is off the list, you can only travel to Portugal for essential reasons (professional reasons, study reasons, family reunion, health reasons, or humanitarian reasons).
+If your country is off these lists, you can only travel to Portugal for essential reasons (professional reasons, study reasons, family reunion, health reasons, or humanitarian reasons).

 – Start Ad –

 There is, however, a list of countries with flights suspended, that is, made impossible by the closure of the border.
 They are:

 Besides the country of origin, to enter Portugal you will need to prove your health condition.